 If you’re just starting out at the hobby of painting miniatures, blending might seem daunting.

 Don’t fret.
 We all start somewhere.
+The miniature painting hobby is a spectrum of discovery.

 Practice, practice, practice.